 Next to this beach is also the Carmel River Lagoon and the Wetlands Natural Preserve which attract many different species of birds.
 This makes it a popular location for birdwatchers, kayakers, and scuba divers.

 You can also check out the Carmel Meadows Trail which is a nearby 0.6-mile short easy trail for scenic ocean views and the opportunity to see wildlife up close.
-Carmel River State Beach is one of the prettiest and best beaches in Northern California.

 Want to hang out at a beach right under the Golden Gate Bridge?
 Baker Beach in San Francisco is one of the best beaches in the Bay Area, where you can enjoy the beach and see the iconic Golden Gate Bridge.